pareenakaur/pareenakaur/README.md

 - 👋 Hi, I’m @pareenakaur, SG undergrad comp sci student and beginner programmer
-- 👀 I’m interested in game development
+- 👀 I’m interested in game and medtech development
 - 🌱 I’m currently learning basic programming langs like Python, C, C++, Java
 - 💞️ I’m looking to collaborate on building apps, webpages, anything really!
 Love to explore anything and everything.
 - 📫 You can reach me on telegram: @gubble_bum